BhanuprakashThota/Siebel-CRM/README.md

 # Siebel-CRM
-A short description of the Oracle Siebel CRM Tool
+A short description of the Oracle Siebel CRM Tool.

 ## What is CRM and Why?
 CRM is a Customer Relationship Management, it's primary goal is to increase customer loyalty and in turn improve business profitability.